-How Toxins Raise Inflammation & Stress
+How Toxins Create Inflammatory Responses & Raise Stress Levels

-April 24, 2023 5 min read
+April 03, 2025 5 min read

-We know that toxins are harmful to our bodies.
+We know that toxins are harmful.

-They stress our nervous system, raise inflammation (4) and cortisol in the body, mess up our hormones (5), damage or kill cells, contribute to many diseases including cancer, and even cause trouble for our unborn children, disrupting the process by which both their nervous systems and immune systems form (6).
+They stress our nervous system, create inflammatory responses in our body, raise cortisol levels, disrupt our hormones, accelerate our aging, contribute to many conditions we see in society today, and even cause trouble for our unborn children, disrupting the process by which both their nervous systems and immune systems form.

 In short, they cause our bodies a great deal of stress.

-As of 2022 there were an estimated 350,000 chemicals used in the world (1), most of which get into our water supply.
+As of 2022 there were an estimated 350,000 chemicals used in the world, most of which get into our water supply.

-And according to the CDC, less than 100 of them are regulated by the Safe Drinking Water Act.
+And, according to the CDC, less than 100 of them are regulated by the Safe Drinking Water Act.

-But how do toxins stress the body?
+But how do these toxins stress our body?

-How do they raise inflammation?
+How do they create inflammatory responses?

 And how can we prevent this?